seqweb/.github/profile/README.md

                             owl:inverseOf   seq:hasMöbiusTransform ;
                             ... .
 ```
-One could imagine a project that systematically walks through all the sequences, applying Superseeker transforms, and making the appropriate assertions into the SeqWeg graph whenever it gets a hit.
+One could imagine a project that systematically walks through all the sequences, applying Superseeker transforms, and making the appropriate assertions into the SeqWeb graph whenever it gets a hit.